-Schrödinger’s Cat is a thought experiment proposed by physicist Edwin Schrödinger to illustrate a problem with the Copenhagen interpretation of quantum mechanics.
-To point out a paradox in the idea of quantum entanglement, Schrödinger devised a scenario in which a cat is both alive and dead while inside a closed box containing radioactive material and a volatile substance.
-The thought experiment has inspired the creation of many web comics, image macros and YouTube videos explaining or satirizing the idea.
+Schrödinger’s Cat is a thought experiment proposed by Austrian physicist Erwin Schrödinger in 1935 to illustrate a problem with the Copenhagen interpretation of quantum mechanics.
+In demonstrating its paradox, Schrödinger devised a scenario in which a cat is both alive and dead while inside a closed box containing radioactive material and a volatile substance.
+Since gaining prominence through the academic community, Schrödinger’s thought experiment has also become part of the popular culture lexicon through webcomics, image macros and videos inspired by the idea.

-The idea was conceived in 1935 by Schrödinger during a correspondence with Albert Einstein regarding the Copenhagen interpretation of quantum mechanics, which implied that two quantum entangled particles are in an indefinite state until measured.
-To illustrate his issue with the implication, he devised a thought experiment in which a cat is placed in a steel container along with a Geiger counter, a tiny amount of a radioactive substance and a flask of hydrocyanic acid that would shatter if one atom of the radioactive substance decays.
+The idea was conceived in 1935 by Schrödinger during a correspondence with Albert Einstein regarding the Copenhagen interpretation of quantum mechanics, which posits that two quantum entangled particles are in an indefinite state until measured, in other words, we can only ascertain the probabilities of measuring entities which are nor particles or waves by classic definitions.
+To illustrate his issue with this notion, he devised a thought experiment in which a cat is placed in a steel container along with a Geiger counter, a tiny amount of a radioactive substance and a flask of hydrocyanic acid that would shatter if one atom of the radioactive substance decays.
 Based on the Copenhagen interpretation, the cat inside the box would be both dead and alive until someone lifted the lid of the box.

 One of the earliest online discussions began among university students and academics on Usenet’s sci.physics group on May 7th, 1990.
 In the thread, people discussed whether Schrodingers Cat applied to macroscopic environments and received over 22 replies by 13 authors.